typelevel/typelevel.github.com/src/blog/deriving-instances-1.md

    These are usually contained in the libraries you use, but the last part will additionally require a bridge library.
    But fear not, those bridge libraries already exist, at least for the typelevel.scala libraries, and can be readily added as dependency for your build.
-   Head over to the <a href="https://github.com/typelevel/shapeless-contrib#readme">GitHub project</a>, we will keep you posted for when a new version comes out.
+   Head over to the [GitHub project](https://github.com/typelevel/shapeless-contrib#readme), we will keep you posted for when a new version comes out.
    We also plan to put a compatibility chart on this site.
 3. The library user, who defines data types and wants to get instances without all the boilerplate.